sujith-eag/Learning_Journey/JavaScript/1_Data_Types/01_basics/0_Lexical_Structure.md

 $str
 ```

-#### Reserved Words
+### Reserved Words

-“reserved words” cannot be used as regular identifiers as they are part of the JS language.
+JavaScript has reserved words that cannot be used as identifiers, as they are part of the language syntax.

 ```js
 break case catch class const continue debugger default